-Research Areas: African, African American & African Diaspora, Colonial, Postcolonial & Transnational, Gender and Sexuality
+Specializations: African, African American & African Diaspora, Colonial, Postcolonial & Transnational, Gender and Sexuality

 Gayathri Madhurangi Hewagama

 Nirmala Iswari received her BA (2007) and MA (2009) in English Literature from Stella Maris College, Chennai, India.
 She is currently in the PhD program at UMass Amherst.
-She is still working on defining a focus for her dissertation in which, broadly put, she will be situating some early twentieth century African-American texts in a transnational context where ideas about blackness and democracy circulated, reading them as a body of political thought.
+She is still working on defining a focus for her dissertation in which, broadly put, she will be situating some early 20th century African-American texts in a transnational context where ideas about blackness and democracy circulated, reading them as a body of political thought.
 Her broader interests include approaches to reading American literature in transnational contexts, postcolonial approaches to reading literature, with particular attention to the literatures of South Asia and the South Asian diaspora (primarily those written in English), and intersections between (creative / non-theoretical) literature and political theory (particularly those with special attention to democracy in global contexts).